1. Sera Flore CO2 Reactor 500

 – Runs 50% better than most diffusers

-The immediate benefits of this CO2 atomizer is that it creates a very fine mist of CO2 compared to traditional diffusers.
+The immediate benefit of this CO2 atomizer is that it creates a very fine mist of CO2 compared to traditional diffusers.
 The fine mist is great for plant absorption and growth and is achieved through enhanced CO2 dissolution via turbulent mixing inside the unit.
-Additionally, the inline mounting and active flow helps reduce the unnecessary build of of algae and bacteria around the diffuser disc.
+Additionally, the inline mounting and active flow help reduce the unnecessary build of algae and bacteria around the diffuser disc.

 Overall, the setup is quite simple.
 We highly recommend you draw CO2 from a pressurized source, which is not included in this unit.
 The input and output ports will connect to a 5/8 inch diameter tubing.
 If you need a different fitting, there is also the 13mm model for 1/2 inch diameter hoses.

 – Great inline glass CO2 atomizer

 If you want a simple and cheap CO2 reactor, the Gulfstream Tropical CO2 reactor is a great solution.
 Keep in mind that it is not a CO2 diffuser, so no ceramic plates or anything like that.
 It dissolves CO2 efficiently by breaking down CO2 bubbles and mixing them with water inside the reactor.
 This also allows the unit to be installed both inside and outside your plant tank.